RADAR-base/RADAR-K8s-Infrastructure/README.md

 terraform plan
 terraform apply --auto-approve
 ```

+Optional resource creations are disabled by default.
+To enable the creation of a specific resource named `X`, navigate to [config/terraform.tfvars](./config/terraform.tfvars) and update the value of `enable_X` to `true` before applying the tempate.

+Created resources (if all enabled):
+* EIP allocated for the load balancer created by Ingress-NGINX
+* Karpenter provisioner, the node template and the SQS interruption queue
+* MSK cluster featuring Kafka brokers and zookeepers
+* RDS instance running managementportal, appserver and rest_sources_auth databases
+* Route53 zone and records accompanied by IRSAs for external DNS and Cert Manager
+* S3 buckets for intermediate-output-storage, output-storage and velero-backups
+* VPC endpoint for S3
+* SES SMTP endpoint
+* CloudWatch event rules and targets
+* Essential IAM policies, roles, users for accessing these resources

 ## Known limitations
 * Since EBS has been chosen as the default storage, node groups will be created in a single AZ due to the mounting restriction.